 Through chapter to chapter, Uziga Waita indulges in some of the more 'hardcore' fetishes that most would turn their nose too and deride as extreme or cruel for the sake of being a sadist.

-The antagonist of each chapter have no discernable background or story, it's a very simple, introduction to the players, a brief introduction to the scene and turning out the act as viciously as possible.
+each chapter have no discernable background or story, it's a very simple, introduction to the players, a brief introduction to the scene and turning out the act as viciously as possible.

 Having been a previous fan of Guro, most of the artwork is subpar but , detailed.
 In Night of the Chrysalis, the protagonist is turned into a living skin for a group of bondage and latex enthusiasts, Cockroach involves a mentally unstable dim-witted fellow with a fascination with cockroaches.